 Road To Success course signup options

-There are two sign up options you can choose form if you decide to go with the Road To Success course.
+There are two sign up options you can choose from if you decide to go with the Road To Success course.
 The first is the starter course which covers the first two modules of the course which typically retails at $139 but can be picked up for 25% off ($104.25) using coupon code HOWTOPLAYPOKERINFO.
 This is recommended if you are a novice of the game and have yet to crack a profit in MTTs.

 You can try out both course with a 7-day trial for just a few dollars, so if you aren’t entirely sold yet, I’d recommend checking it out before purchasing!